pulse2percept/pulse2percept/doc/topics/models.rst

 A square ``fov`` therefore renders as a disc, and a 60 x 40 one as an ellipse reaching 30 degrees sideways and 20 degrees up.
 Like the scotoma and the eccentricity rings, it is eye-centered, so gaze moves it through the scene.

-It changes the rendered scene only.
+The aperture is support, not scene content: ``plot`` clips its artists to it, ``render`` writes black outside it, and the source arrays are never modified.
+Scene sampling, device input and stimulation are untouched either way -- a camera does not go blind at the edge of an eye-shaped display aperture.

 Both eyes
 ~~~~~~~~~